H-GAN: the power of GANs in your Hands: Introduction

 \textbf{Purpose:} We focus on changing the visual appearance of synthetically generated hands to approximate the statistical distribution underlying a collection of real images of hands.
 We focus on hands for two reasons: i) synthetic hands provide full ground-truth annotations, yet they are not representative of the target distribution of real-world data, and ii) large-scale datasets of real hands are sparsely labeled e.g. they lack 3D annotations.
 In this work, we want to translate synthetic hands to the real domain, preserving the hand shape to ensure the inter-domain ground truth correspondence (see Figure~\ref{fig:hands_teaser}).

 \textbf{Our work:} For this purpose, we present the \gls{hgan} architecture, a cycle-consistent adversarial learning approach~\cite{Zhu2017} implementing multi-scale perceptual discriminators~\cite{Sungatullina2018}.
 On the one hand, cycle-consistency makes the model learn the mapping between the two domains in an unsupervised fashion and from unpaired images.
 On the other hand, perceptual discriminators enforce cross-domain content and style transfer by learning statistics in a high-level feature space.
-Besides tone mapping, this synergy allows the model to hallucinate finer details (see Figure~\ref{fig:hair}) and remove artifacts (see Figure~\ref{fig:artifacts}).
+Besides tone mapping, this synergy allows the model to hallucinate finer details (see Figure~\ref{fig:hair}) and remove artifacts such as shading discontinuities (see Figure~\ref{fig:artifacts}).
 This leads to an overall improvement in the appearance of the generated hands, which we assess on a qualitative and quantitative basis.
 Our model is closely related to~\cite{Mueller2018}, sharing the same goal as their \gls{geocongan} model.

 \textbf{Contributions:} First, we present an adversarial approach for unsupervised domain adaptation reducing the domain gap discrepancy between synthetic and real hands.
 Second, we show improvements over the proposed baseline~\cite{Mueller2018} on a qualitative and quantitative basis.
-In addition, we show the applicability of the generated data in the hand classification task.
+Furthermore, relying on the hand classification task we claim our generated hands are statistically similar to the real domain of hands.
 Our source code is available at GitHub\footnote{\href{https://github.com/sergiuoprea/hgan}{https://github.com/sergiuoprea/hgan}}.